 One of my favorite actresses of any time, all time is Maureen O’Hara.
 As far as I’m concerned, she made any scene (or movie, for that matter) instantly better simply by showing up.

 If she is listed in the credits, count on it… it’s a movie I’ll see.
 As in dozens of times.

-The beautiful actress enjoyed a wonderful career in Hollywood for over 70 years.
-Known as “the queen of Technicolor,” she had a reputation for having a strong will.
-This strength of will showed in her performances and was part of the reason it was impossible not to follow wherever her character led.
+This strength of will came shining through in her performances as beautifully as it did in her life.
+It was part of the reason it was simply impossible not to follow wherever her character led.

-Maureen O’Hara’s character, intelligence, and independent nature earned her a legion of admirers in and outside of Hollywood.
-‘Tis Herself: An Autobiography recounts the legendary star’s life and tells her story as it should be told… by the lady, herself and I cannot wait to lose myself in its pages.
+Maureen O’Hara’s HIGH character, intelligence, wit, beauty, and independent nature earned her a legion of admirers in and outside of Hollywood.
+‘Tis Herself: An Autobiography recounts the beautiful star’s life and tells her story as it should be told… by the lady, herself.

 O’Hara was brought to Hollywood as a teenager in 1939 by the great Charles Laughton, to whom she was under contract, to costar with him in the classic film The Hunchback of Notre Dame.
 She has appeared in many other classics, including How Green Was My Valley, Rio Grande, The Quiet Man, and Miracle on 34th Street.
 She recalls intimate memories of working with the actors and directors of Hollywood’s Golden Age, including Laughton, Alfred Hitchcock, Tyrone Power, James Stewart, Henry Fonda, and John Candy.

 With characteristic frankness, she describes her tense relationship with the mercurial director John Ford, with whom she made five films, and her close lifelong friendship with her frequent costar John Wayne.